USP <800> Compliance: What Your Facility Needs to Know

 A key component in complying with USP <800> is proper drug storage, receiving, and transport.
 To prevent spills and exposure, hazardous drugs should be stored in well ventilated, negative-pressure rooms.
 Facilities should also ensure the proper labeling, storage, and handling of these drugs in compliance with state and federal regulations.

-The OneVue Sense™ Temperature Sensor and Differential Pressure Sensor solutions, combined with the cloud-based OneVue software platform, can ensure your facility is in compliance with regulations and protect your inventory.
+The OneVue Sense™ Temperature and Differential Pressure monitoring solutions, combined with the cloud-based OneVue® software platform, can ensure your facility is in compliance with regulations and protect your inventory.
 The OneVue solution eliminates the use of manual data logging, enabling you to capture and document vital monitoring data without placing a strain on caregivers’ bandwidth.

 Compounding & Proper Ventilation